PrefectHQ/prefect-helm/charts/prefect-server/README.md

 kubectl port-forward svc/prefect-server 4200:4200
 ```

-Note: If you choose to make modifications to either the `server.publicApiUrl` or `service.port`, make sure to update the other value with the updated port!
+Note: If you choose to make modifications to either the `server.prefectApiUrl` or `service.port`, make sure to update the other value with the updated port!

 ## PostgreSQL Configuration